Yorochomin/exmips/README.md

 $ ./exmips u-boot/firm_u-boot_initramfs.bin
 ```

+The emulator halts with "reset" command in U-Boot or "reboot" command in Linux terminal.
-Twice inputs of Ctrl+C enter "emulator monitor".
-Please enter "halt" command in the monitor to halt the emulator.
+Twice inputs of Ctrl+C enter "emulator monitor". "halt" command in the monitor also halts the emulator.

 The emulator loads the flash-memory image before starting the emulation.
 The image file will not be modified by default even if the flash is modified in emulator.